alterenzo/shop/README.md

 ##### Product:

-The "main" model that stores the basic information about products.
+The "main" model that stores the basic information about products, like price, and product name.
-Every product has a category.
+Every product belongs to a category.

 ##### Category: